 To run this utility in Normal Windows, you will need to open the Command Prompt in administrator mode.
 On start menu search Type CMD select command prompt from search results.
 Right-click on it and select Run As Administrator. or you can press Windows+X on your keyboard, and choose “Command Prompt (Admin)” from the Administrative Tools menu.

-Now When the command prompt appears Here type below command and press Enter :
+Now When the command prompt appears Here type the below command and press Enter :

 sfc / scannow